logo for nutrition-and-you.com

 Photo courtesy: The essential vegetarian cookbook.

-• Nectarine generally relished as it is without the additions.
+• Nectarine is generally relished as it is, without any seasonings or additions.

 • Its slices can be added to fruit salads and desserts.